solitondigital/SocialWallet-iOS-SDK/README.md

 ## Usage

 ### How to make payment
-Create a new object SocialWalletSDK and initialise it with api_key, merchant_code, order_id, amount, item_description and production(false for development).
+Create a new object SocialWalletSDK and initialise it with api_key, merchant_code, order_id, amount, item_description and production(true for production, false for development).

 ```swift
 import SocialWalletSDK